Teaching Geography is Fundamental in North Dakota

 The North Dakota Geographic Alliance (NDGA) is a college-based, statewide partnership between professors and K-12 teachers.
 The Alliance provides educators with professional development, networking, model programs, and teaching materials.
 It promotes public awareness of the importance of geographic literacy and skills.
 Part of National Geographic's nationwide network of state Geographic Alliances, NDGA's programs teach students to care for the planet, its resources, and all of its inhabitants and prepare them to succeed as citizens in an increasingly global society.

 The NDGA Board of Directors represents a broad interest in geography education in North Dakota.
-Along with educators and administrators,members include representatives from the Sheyenne River Valley National Scenic Byway, Valley City State University's Prairie Waters Education & Research Center, Corporate Adventures, Flood Protection Task Force, as well as an Author, Graduate Director of the Department of Geography at University of North Dakota, Assistant Professor of GIS and GIS Program Coordinator at Bismarck State College, and Geography Professor at Minot State University.
+Along with educators and administrators,members include representatives from the Sheyenne River Valley National Scenic Byway, Valley City State University's Prairie Waters Education & Research Center, Corporate Adventures, Flood Protection Task Force, as well as a well known Author, Graduate Director of the Department of Geography at University of North Dakota, Assistant Professor of GIS and GIS Program Coordinator at Bismarck State College and Geography Professor at Minot State University.

 The NDGA & Public Engagement